 Notice that my diet description did not mention meat.
 As an omnivore myself, I quickly realized that the Tamil diet was wanting in meat.
 In America, roughly 90 percent of my meals include meat; in Tamil Nadu, roughly 90 percent of the meals are vegetarian—if not vegan.
 The first-millennium Tamil poet Thiruvalluvar even wrote a short poetic polemic against meat-eaters like myself:

-Who other creatures' flesh consumes to feed his own? ( Thirukkural 251)
+How can the want of 'kindly grace' to him be known, Who other creatures' flesh consumes to feed his own? ( Thirukkural 251)

 Prolonged periods of meat abstinence were an adjustment for my palate and gut.